d2verb/mankey/README.md

-# Monkey
+# Mankey
-Source code of Monkey language.
+Mankey language is a language started from Monkey langauge.

 Book: "Writing An Interpreter In Go"